Kaohsiung Transportation: Taxi, MRT, Light Rail and Bus Tips

 This is a newly constructed public transport system in Kaohsiung.
 The Light Rail connects the major tourist attractions in one line, from Sizihwan to Pier 2 Art District to Love Pier to Dream Mall.
 It is super convenient for visitors to Kaohsiung!

 If you prefer to pay cash, there is a vending machine on the platform.
-I’d recommend getting the transportation card so that you don’t have to struggle with the machine each time and take advantage of promotion mentioned above.
+I’d recommend getting the transportation card so that you don’t have to struggle with the machine each time.
 You don’t want to miss the tram in front of your eyes!

 💡Pro Tips: Unlike the MRT train, the doors don’t automatically open.
 Once the tram makes a complete stop, press the round button located in the middle of the door to get on or off.
 (See the photo above.)